 The subsidiary has filed the zakat returns up to the financial year ended 31 December 2017.
-The assessments for the financial years 2012 to 2017 are under process.
+The assessments for the financial years 2012 to 2017 have not yet been raised by GAZT.

 5 EARNINGS PER SHARE (EPS)

 Basic EPS is calculated by dividing the profit for the period attributable to ordinary equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the period.
 The calculation of diluted earnings per share is not applicable to the Group.
 Also, no separate earning per share calculation from continuing operations has been presented since there were no discontinued operations during the period.